genomewalker/x-filter/README.md

 xFilter by default will trim the coverage values on both 5' and 3' ends based on the average read length (in amino acid) mapped to each query.
 This can be deactivated with the **--no-trim** option.

 xFilter will generate the following files:
- - {prefix}**_nomultimap.tsv.gz**: This file contains the filtered BLASTx results after removing non-well supported references and multi-mappings.
+ - {prefix}**_no-multimap.tsv.gz**: This file contains the filtered BLASTx results after removing non-well supported references and multi-mappings.
  - {prefix}**_cov-stats.tsv.gz**: This file contains the coverage statistics of the references after the filtering.
 It contains the following columns:
    - **reference**: Reference name
    - **depth_mean**: Coverage mean